OpenCircuits/OpenCircuits/docs/Guides/Playwright.md

 `./playwright/digital/mobile/shared/basicCircuit.spec.ts`.

 After that example action executes, you will see the commits `[CI] Update Snapshots windows-latest` and `[CI] Update Snapshots ubuntu-latest` added to your pull request (assuming there were snapshots to create/update).

+When the action itself is executed, it uses the version found on the master branch.
+That means if you make changes to `playwrightSnapshots.yml`, you will have to test/debug it on a fork.
+This is only needed if you are modifying `playwrightSnapshots.yml`, which should not need to be done very often if at all.